Home » Amsterdam » Rijksmuseum tickets

 Three girls watching a Rembrandt in the Rijksmuseum, Amsterdam.
 Image: Christian Fregnan

-The best time to visit Rijksmuseum is as soon as they open at 9 am.
+The best time to visit Rijksmuseum is when it opens at 9 am.

-The next best time to visit Rijksmuseum is after 3 pm because by then, the large group tours have all left.
+The next best time to visit Rijksmuseum is after 3 pm because the large group tours would have all left by then.

 Rijksmuseum is most crowded between 11 am and 3 pm.